Link to Table of Contents

 In this on-line workshop, you will find many movie clips.
 Each movie clip will demonstrate some specific usage of SPSS.

-Statistics can be divided into these main areas:
+Basic Statistics is typically divided into these areas:

 bulletDescriptive statistics: